0xStarcat/CircularNatalHoroscopeJS/README.md

 A small HTML implementation demo is provided.

+To view, build the demo files locally with:

+`npm run build`

-To view, open the file `dist/demo.html` in your browser.
+and then open `dist/demo.html` in a browser.